yumeng-5/Ping-Pong-Game/README.md

 # Ping-Pong-Game
-A ping pong game on fpga
+A two-player ping-pong game on pynq-z2 fpga with a score counting function.